 Are all weather tires worth the extra cost?

 The answer is complicated.
 Yes, they provide better traction and support than an all season tire.
-At the same time, the tread does not hold up as well as an all season during the hotter months.
-While the world is ablaze with the great invention of the all weather tire, we are not so won over.
-While they do provide better grip and traction, we’ve found that they don’t live up to the hype.
+At the same time, the tread life does not normally hold up as well as an all season during the hotter months.
+However there has been quite a significant advance in All Weather tires in a few short years that have increased their tread life.